smartcontractkit/chainlink/core/scripts/common/vrf/setup-envs/README.md

 ```

 2. If the CL nodes already have needed amount of ETH and VRF keys, you can deploy contracts and create jobs with the following command:
+NOTE - nodes will be funded at least to the amount specified in `--sending-key-funding-amount` parameter.
 ```
 go run . \
 --vrf-version="v2" \